piyushahuja/piyushahuja.github.io/about.md

 I graduated from IIT Delhi in 2013 with a major in Mathematics and Computing.
 Prior to that, I was born and brought-up in Chandigarh, where I had my schooling at St. John's High.

-Starting October 2014, I'd be reading Philosophy, Politics and Economics at University of Oxford.
+I am currently reading for a degree in Philosophy, Politics and Economics at the University of Oxford.